Welcome to the Plymouth Marjon University Research Ethics and Research Integrity page.

-The following deadlines and response timelines relate to staff and PGR students only.
+The following deadlines relate to staff and PhD students only.

-Please note the caveat attached to our light touch ethics review: light touch applications are assigned as such based on the answers and justtification provided within the Ethics Checklist.
+Please note the caveat attached to our light touch ethics review: light touch applications are assigned as such based on the answers and justification provided within the Research Ethics Application.
 However, the light touch review panel reserves the right to escalate an application to the next full panel review if a light touch is deemed inappropriate.